Coming Soon đ At the beginning of April, youâll be

 Notary sojac?

-Happy Tinkerbelle Premium Member about 6 years ago
+Happy Tinkerbelle Premium Member over 6 years ago

 This is a great strip!
 I did not know all these phrases came from comics!
 I actually learn something new each day at Go Comics.
 Helps me store up the smart.